 Our mission in Sorority and Fraternity Life is to shape a values-based sorority and fraternity experience.
 We cultivate educational and leadership development, in collaboration with individuals and organizations, to foster a culturally consciousness, safe and responsible community contributing to a positive sisterhood, brotherhood and siblinghood.

-Cultural consciousness represents an individual's recognition, respect and tolerance that is demonstrated toward other cultures including their own culture and those that are not represented in their environment.
-It can be defined as the process of developing awareness of culture in the self, which can result in expanding understandings of culture and developing deeper cultural knowledge about other individuals and context.
+Cultural consciousness represents an individual's recognition, respect and tolerance demonstrated toward other cultures including their own culture.
+Additionally, it can be defined as the process of developing awareness of cultures, which results in the expansion of understanding and a deeper knowledge and appreciation for context and individual experiences.

-Our council communities and chapters have been committed to this work in a variety of ways such as creating actionable statements, donating time and money to social justice efforts and through programming for their community members and the larger UT community.
+Our council communities and chapters have been committed to this work in a variety of ways such as creating actionable statements, donating time and money to social justice efforts and through educating their community members and the larger UT community.

 As an office, it is our belief that the initiatives outlined below support our office's commitment to cultural consciousness.
 We have categorized these initiatives into three categories: Education, Service and Awareness